DigiLEP is a national research project being carried out by the Centre for Education and Lifelong Learning (CELL) Research team at NCI.

 • To explore educators’ attitudes and perceived challenges in using digital technology in ECEC settings.

-Why research Digital literacy of Early childhood Educators?
+Why research digital literacy of Early Childhood Educators?

 Children are growing up in digital worlds.
 Digital technology plays a significant role in Early Childhood Education and Care (ECEC) practice.
 International reports, such as OECD (2025), show that digital tools offer both clear benefits and potential risks.
 On one hand, they can boost learning, STEM skills connectivity, and creativity.
 On the other, there are valid concerns about digital risks, such as excessive screen time and unsupervised access.
 As a result, a child-centred approach which keeps in mind children's rights is seen globally as essential for integrating technology meaningfully.